Language selection

 The 110 commercial licence eligibilities are stackable and are usually distributed over 30 or more vessels (changes from year to year).
 Most of the vessels involved in the Red Sea Urchin fishery are licensed for one or more other dive fisheries such as Geoduck or Sea Cucumber.
 Vessels that are active in the Red Sea Urchin fishery generally generate higher revenues from their participation in the Geoduck and Sea Cucumber fisheries than they do from the harvest of Red Sea Urchins.
 The commercial fishery operates from August to May with the highest market demand being in December and March.
 The best roe comes from sea urchins harvested between October and May, after which the quality decreases as the sea urchins begin to spawn.

 Since 2007 the coastwide commercial TAC has remained relatively constant at approximately ten million pounds.
 The market demand for BC Red Sea Urchin decreased dramatically starting in 2006 due to competition from the Russian Illegal, Unregulated, Unreported fishery.
 As a result, landings in BC dropped to below one half of the TAC between 2006 and 2011.
-Market conditions starting improving in 2012, and between 60 and 80% of the TAC has been landed over the last few seasons.
+Market conditions started to improve in 2012, and between 60 and 80% of the TAC was landed over a few seasons.
+Recently landings have again dropped below 50% of the TAC due to weather issues in the north coast of BC, gonad quality and market conditions.
 Sea Otter expansion in BC has been impacting Red Sea Urchin stocks in some areas which has resulted in a drop in quota in some of those areas.

 Red Sea Urchins are important to coastal First Nations, who harvest them for food, social and ceremonial purposes.
 First Nations are also interested in economic opportunities through participation in BC’s commercial fisheries.